 - Hand numbness

-- Inability to move or straighten the arm
+- Lastly, inability to move or straighten the arm

 Management of a supracondylar fracture

-If a child is suspected with a supracondylar fracture, a doctor must be seen right away or bring the child to the emergency department as soon as possible.
+If a child has a supracondylar fracture, see a doctor right away or bring the child to the emergency department as soon as possible.

-Surgery is not needed for a mild case and if there are no complications.
-A splint or cast can be utilized to immobilize the joint and allow it to naturally heal.
-Oftentimes, a splint is utilized initially to allow the swelling to subside and then followed by a full cast.
+Overall, surgery is not necessary for a mild case and if there are no complications.
+In addition, the doctor places a splint or cast to immobilize the joint and allow it to naturally heal.
+Oftentimes, a splint allows the swelling to subside and the doctor places a full cast.

-In some cases, it is needed to restore the bone into position before a splint or cast is applied.
-In such instances, the child is given an anesthesia or sedation.
+In some cases, restore the bone into position before application of a splint or cast.
+In such instances, the doctor provides the child with an anesthesia or sedation.

 If the fracture is severe, it requires surgical intervention such as:

 - Closed reduction with percutaneous pinning

 A supracondylar fracture is a common injury during childhood.
 If treatment is prompt, either with immobilization using a cast or surgery, the individual can fully recover.